 Kafka is a distributed message queue service that features high throughput and high scalability.
 Kafka is widely used for big data analytics such as log collection, data aggregation, streaming processing, and online and offline analysis.
 It is important for the big data ecosystem.
-This topic describes how to synchronize data from a PolarDB cluster compatible with Oracle to a user-created Kafka cluster by using Data Transmission Service (DTS).
+This topic describes how to synchronize data from a PolarDB-O cluster to a self-managed Kafka cluster by using Data Transmission Service (DTS).
 The data synchronization feature allows you to extend message processing capabilities.

 - A single data synchronization task can synchronize data from only one database.
 To synchronize data from multiple databases, you must create a data synchronization task for each database.

 - To ensure that the delay time of data synchronization is accurate, DTS adds a heartbeat table named